Protocol Specification

 2.7 Transparent and Immutable Rules

 GX Protocol operates according to transparent rules encoded in smart contracts that cannot be changed by any individual or authority.
 The total supply is fixed in code and cannot be expanded.
 Distribution mechanisms operate automatically according to predetermined formulas.
 The velocity mechanism applies equally to all accounts based purely on balances and time held.
 Transaction fees follow published schedules.
 Anyone can verify how the system operates by examining the ledger and code.
+In the reference implementation these rules live in discrete, independently inspectable smart-contract modules rather than in a single opaque program.

 2.8 Divisibility